Send us a message

 A. Responsibilities Prior to the Internship:

-1) Explore resources in the Career Services Office as well as the internet.
+1) Explore resources in the Career Development Center as well as via the internet.

 2) Discuss plans with a faculty member who might sponsor an internship.
 The faculty sponsor for an Exploration Internship (IN100) may be in any department or program, but the sponsor for a Professional Internship (299, 399) must be a member of the department or program in which the internship course is offered.